 Although commonly referred as "drone", these aerial machines are also often called UAVs, unmanned aerial vehicles.
 Here's a quick walkthrough of how drones work.

-Drones are basically quadcopters, which have four rotors that can fly as high as 55 feet.
+Drones are really quadcopters, which have four rotors that can fly as high as 55 feet.
 They can be controlled remotely using an app that can send an emergency call, find birds in the area, or photograph distant subjects.

 Drones can be controlled remotely, often from a smartphone or tablet.
 They can take pictures or video, record short videos and listen to recordings of people's conversations, surroundings or movements.